Research & Independent Study

 We offer grants to University of Rochester undergraduate students to support research in gender, sexuality, and women's studies.
 Proposals may include such items as:

 Research grant funding may not be used to pay for participant incentives.
 Preference will be given to gender, sexuality, and women's studies majors, minors, and cluster students.
 Research grants may be either for research undertaken this academic year or for research planned for summer.

 Students are encouraged to contact the Susan B. Anthony Institute with any questions about undergraduate research grants.

 Apply online using our Research Grant Application form.

-Applications are due in October, February, and April each year.
-Please see our events calendar for the exact dates.
+Applications are due in December and April each year.
+Exact dates are listed on the form page.